Courses

 AB 234.
 Animal Health and Nutrition.
 3 Hours.

 In this course, students study important factors impacting the health and welfare of animal species and the implications of nutrition.
-Students explore factors that impact health and wellness, and the role of digestive systems, nutrition, home and veterinary preventative care, and exercise in health.
-Through visual and text explorations, students dive deeply into the application of the five domains of welfare for a focus species of their choice.
-Students also complete Part 1 of their Animal Wellness Manual during this course.
+Students explore factors that impact health and wellness, including the role of digestive systems, nutrition, home and veterinary preventative care, and exercise in health.
 Prerequisite(s): SC 191 and SL 191.

 AB 301.
 Animal-Human Interactions.
 3 Hours.

 In this course, students study the history of animal-human interactions, current research in anthrozoology, and the application to practices in domestic, wild, and captive environments.
 Students also study the effects of animals on humans and of humans on animals with specific focus on animals and environments of the student’s choosing.
-Students create an Evaluation of Animal-Human Interactions in Practice for a species and environment of their choosing.
 Prerequisite(s): AB 201.

 AB 310.
 Animal-Assisted Thrpy:Understanding Techniques, Regs & Risks.
 3 Hours.

 Professional animal-assisted therapies demonstrate how the human-animal bond can create lasting social, emotional, cognitive, physical, spiritual and psychological changes.
 Animal-assisted therapeutic activities and learning are found in many settings.
 It is important that psychology practitioners understand how to safely, legally, and ethically integrate animals into their practice.
 Students study various techniques specific to animal-assisted therapy and understand best practices for working with animals during counseling sessions.
-Students also complete Part 3 of their Certificate Manual in AAI during this course.
 Prerequisite(s): AB 210.

 AB 333.
 Animal Disease.
 3 Hours.

 In this course, students study how infectious and non-infectious diseases impact animals, inclusive of causes, transmission, symptoms, and treatments.
 Students explore relationships between host and parasite species and how certain species are vectors for zoonotic disease.
-Students also continue to focus on their species from the animal health and nutrition course and complete Part 2 of their Animal Wellness Manual during this course.
 Prerequisite(s): SC 191 and SL 191.

 AB 334.
 Animal Breeding and Genetics.
 3 Hours.

 In this course, students study animal reproduction and genetics across a variety of species while also completing a focused study on one species of choice.
 Students also explore potential genetic outcomes of reproduction, gestation and development timelines, and reproductive care.
 Additionally, students consider the ethics of population management through breeding programs and sterilization techniques.
-Students complete an Animal Reproductive Care Manual during this course.
 Prerequisite(s): SC 191 and SL 191.

 AB 341.
 Animal Care and Wellness.
 3 Hours.